Order Optimal Cascaded Code Distributed Computing With Low Complexity and Improved Flexibility: Conclusion

-In this paper, we proposed a novel cascaded coded distributed computing scheme by carefully designing the input files store and output functions assignment strategy.
-Compared with the optimal scheme \cite{LMYA}, the communication load of our proposed scheme can outperform or quite close to that of \cite{LMYA}, the number of requested input files and output functions are significantly less, and all the operations of the proposed scheme are implemented over the binary field.
-Furthermore, when $s=1$, the result of our proposed scheme is the same as that of \cite{LMYA}, which means the optimality is guaranteed.
-On-going works include the derivation of the converse bounds for the cascaded coded distributed computing problem, optimality of the proposed scheme, and the construction for more general case $s\nmid K$.
+In this paper, a novel cascaded CDC scheme is proposed by deliberately designing the data placement and output functions assignment strategy with a grouping method.
+Based on it, we provided the two-rounds Shuffle strategy with the multicast gain $(r+s-1)(1-1/s)$ and $r+s-1$.
+Under the proposed data placement and output functions assignment, the communication load $L$ of the proposed scheme was proved to be order optimal within a factor of $2$, and approximately optimal when $K$ is sufficiently large for a given $r$.
+Compared with the well-know scheme in \cite{LMYA}, our scheme breaks the fundamental limits through new data placement and output function assignment strategies.
+We demonstrate that these limits can be surpassed even when $r\neq s$.
+Compared with the low-complexity schemes supporting for flexible $K$ \cite{JQ,WCJ}, the proposed scheme has the potential to improve both the communication load and the required number of files.
+Furthermore, when $s=1$, the result of the proposed scheme is the same as that of \cite{LMYA}, which means the optimality is guaranteed.
+On-going works include the construction for a more general case of $K/s\notin\mathbb{N}$.